The Lean Startup by E. Ries, summary & review

 Entrepreneurs have to be better than perfectionists: dare to submit your creations to public judgement on an early stage.

 Let that sink in: the first iPhone lacked a lot of vital features and Google could only search for certain data.
 MVP is not only a way to test but sometimes a very important tool that shows you where and why you need to change the course.
 Sometimes people can’t notice a need for a change because a certain steady income already settled in.
+Successful entrepreneurs don’t care about initial public reaction as much as they want to obtain the valuable data it can provide in the first place.

 Don’t be afraid that your idea gets stolen.
 Any successful product is going to make copycats appear all around.
-Startup is not about making a product as fast as possible.
+Successful startup is not about making a product as fast as possible.
 Your main competitive advantage is the ability to learn faster than anybody on the market.
 Keep the cycle (build, measure, learn) going.

 Idea № 8.
 Innovation accounting